iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

         - **milestone filter**
         - **message_id filter**
         - **indexation_key filter**
+    - Transaction-only
+      - The user can choose to only store transaction messages in the selective-permanode

 - API calls to prune the chronicle database
     - Each API call can be triggered manually by user when the permanode is running